About One In Four

 Established in 1999, founded by a survivor of clergy abuse, we are a dedicated team of experts, counsellors and trainees with over 2 decades knowledge, experience and expertise specialising in the long-term recovery of adults and children who have a lived experience and survived sexual abuse and violence.

 We understand the trauma and long-term effects of sexual violence and child sexual abuse.
 Some of the professionals who work with us have a lived experience of sexual abuse.

-One in Four is active in supporting the post-traumatic recovery of survivors by providing specialist counselling, supporting them through the criminal justice system and in improving the professional and public understanding of how sexual abuse impacts lives through prevention for young people in schools and training and resources for professionals working with survivors.
+One in Four is active in supporting the post-traumatic recovery of survivors by providing counselling, supporting them through the criminal justice system and in improving the professional and public understanding of how sexual abuse impacts lives through prevention for young people in schools and training and resources for professionals working with survivors.

 Why are we needed